s2t2/tweet-data-2020/README.md

 created_on	| DATE | date the user was created
 screen_name_count	| INTEGER | number of screen names used
-is_bot	| BOOLEAN | whether or not we classified this user as a "bot" / automated account bot_rt_network	| INTEGER | for bots, which retweet network (0:anti-trump, 1:pro-trump) -- DON'T USE THIS!!
+is_bot	| BOOLEAN | whether or not we classified this user as a "bot" / automated account bot_rt_network	| INTEGER | for bots, which retweet network cluster (0, 1)
-is_q	| BOOLEAN | whether or not this user is classified as a Q-anon promoter (i.e. pro-Trump users who used Q-anon language / hashtags in their profiles) q_status_count	| INTEGER | the number of tweets with Q-anon language / hashtags status_count	| INTEGER | number of total tweets authored by this user (in our "impeachment 2020" dataset only) rt_count	| INTEGER | number of total retweets authored by this user (in our "impeachment 2020" dataset only)
+is_q	| BOOLEAN | whether or not this user is classified as a Q-anon promoter (i.e. pro-Trump users who used Q-anon language / hashtags in their profiles, EXCLUDING anti-Trump users and users tweeting with anti-Trump hashtags) q_status_count	| INTEGER | the number of tweets with Q-anon language / hashtags status_count	| INTEGER | number of total tweets authored by this user (in our "impeachment 2020" dataset only) rt_count	| INTEGER | number of total retweets authored by this user (in our "impeachment 2020" dataset only)